Premier League clubs vote unanimously to step up training after coronavirus break | Goal.com

 “How long will it be until that's the players' fault?
 ‘Look at these prima donna footballers that are getting all this preferential treatment when there's people dying on the street'.”

-Meanwhile, clubs in Spain have began group training once more while the Bundesliga got underway again after a two-month break last weekend.
+Meanwhile, clubs in Spain have begun group training once more while the Bundesliga got underway again after a two-month break last weekend.